vvvv/visualprogramming.net/content/blog/2025/Monthly Reviews/vvvvhat-happened-in-january-2025/index.md

 - There maybe some more on [The Interactive & Immersive Job Board](https://jobs.interactiveimmersive.io/jobs/) and [dasauge.de](https://dasauge.de/sta/Vvvv/)
 - If you need a vvvv specialist or are one yourself, check out this listing of [vvvv specialists available for hire](https://legacy.vvvv.org/documentation/vvvv-specialists-available-for-hire)

-That was it for December.
+That was it for January.
 Anything to add?
 Please do so in the comments!